Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/09/missing-changes-in-iis.md

     - IIS
 ---

-Have you ever made a change in <abbr title="Internet Information Services">IIS</abbr> manager, performed an IIS reset and then discovered that your change has gone missing?
+Have you ever made a change in :abbr[IIS]{title="Internet Information Services"} manager, performed an IIS reset and then discovered that your change has gone missing?
 If so, this article will be of use to you.

 I was adding a wild card mapping in IIS for an isapi dll, and performing a quick IIS reset to rush things along, not realising that the IIS reset was actually causing my change to be lost!